Utah Administrative Code

 (1) Inpatient hospital services must be medically necessary and ordered by an appropriate Medicaid-enrolled provider for the diagnosis and treatment of a member's illness.

 (2) Services performed for a member by the admitting hospital or by an entity wholly-owned or wholly-operated by the hospital within three days of patient admission, are considered inpatient services.
 This three-day window applies to diagnostic and non-diagnostic services that are clinically related to the reason for the member's inpatient admission regardless of whether the inpatient, outpatient, or observation diagnoses are the same.

-(3) Medical supplies, appliances, drugs, and equipment required for the care and treatment of a member during an inpatient stay are reimbursed as part of payment under the Diagnosis Related Group (DRG).
+(3) Medical supplies, appliances, drugs, and equipment required for the care and treatment of a member during an inpatient stay are included in the inpatient reimbursement.

-(6) Outpatient hospital services during an inpatient episode are bundled to the DRG.
+(4) Outpatient hospital services during an inpatient episode are included in the inpatient reimbursement.

 Inpatient hospital care is limited to medical treatment of symptoms that lead to medical stabilization of the member.
 This medical stabilization care is irrespective of any underlying psychiatric diagnosis.

 (1) Detoxification for a substance use disorder in a hospital is limited to medical detoxification for acute symptoms of withdrawal when the member is in danger of experiencing severe or life-threatening withdrawal.
 The Department does not cover any lesser level of detoxification in an inpatient hospital.